 - Parking Space

-Put the property manager's contact information into your phone and wallet for quick access to answers during your trip.
+Put the rental manager's contact information into your smartphone and wallet for convenient access to answers throughout your trip.

 During your Stay

 - Record the overall condition of the rental home immediately upon arrival.
 Contact the rental manager right away to report your observations.
 This will prevent conflicts during checkout.

 - You may need instructions for a gas fireplace, Television set or spa.
 Call your property manager.
 They are there to help.
 A phone call can save hours of problems.

 - Please remember to respect your nearby neighbors.
 Locals will probably be as friendly to you as you are considerate of them.
 Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your primary residence.

 - Ask a local.
 Local people may point you in the right direction.

 - Enjoy your stay!
 Make certain to protect the owner (and your things!) by keeping the property locked up while you are away, just like you would in your own home.